 No matter your food preferences, the Thanksgiving spread is sure to include things you will and will not eat.
 These days, turkey tops my move-on-down-the-line list, along with accompaniments baked in or built from the star of the show.
 But as a kid, my least favorite Thanksgiving dish was pumpkin pie.
 I was in college before I learned to appreciate any variety of winter squash, and I didn’t discover a true liking for pumpkin pie until I deviated from the too common canned filling to home-roasted, lightly spiked sugar pumpkin.

-Creamy Pumpkin–Rum Pie
+Deep-Dish Pumpkin–Rum Pie

 2 cups Roasted Pumpkin Puree